drbfraser/CRADLE-Platform/scripts/README.md

 When code makes it to the `production` branch, its docker image (previously built when merged to `master`) is given an additional tag on Docker Hub of `prod`.
 This tag is applied to the most recent docker image that has been put onto the `production` branch.
 The administrator of the production server must then run the `/root/update.sh` script to update to the latest version on `production`.
 Note that this update script actually pulls a specific version of the Docker image from Docker Hub, instead of using the `prod` tag.
 It knows which specific version to pull based on the latest commit in the `production` branch of the code which has been cloned onto the production server, likely through GitHub.

-Note that the code in GitLab is continually mirrored to the publicly accessible GitHub repo.
+Note that the code in SFU's GitHub Enterprise (`github.sfu.ca`) is continually mirrored to the publicly accessible GitHub repo (`github.com`).